-- 1 Competitors for AOCRA sanctioned outrigger canoe races must be an AOCRA member or an international competitor. - For competitors to be eligible for AOCRA national Championships, national selection, or International Va'a Federation (IVF) or International Canoe Federation (ICF) sanctioned events a paddler must be an AOCRA member and an Australian Citizen or a continuous resident of Australia for a minimum of 6 months (documented evidence, such as a stamped passport will be required as evidence). - Note 16: To be selected as an Australian representative a paddler must not have represented another IVF country for a period of at least 2 years before their selection. - International Competitor means any individual who is not an Australian resident and who is not an AOCRA Member and wishes to compete at an AOCRA event.
+- 1 Competitors for AOCRA sanctioned outrigger canoe races must be an AOCRA member or an international competitor. - For competitors to be eligible for AOCRA National Championships, national selection, or International Va'a Federation (IVF) or International Canoe Federation (ICF) sanctioned events a paddler must be an AOCRA member and an Australian Citizen or a continuous resident of Australia for a minimum of 6 months (documented evidence, such as a stamped passport will be required as evidence).
+AOCRA Members must satisfy the selection criteria established for International Events by the AOCRA High Performance Team. - Note16 To be selected as an Australian representative a paddler must not have represented another IVF country for a period of at least 2 years before their selection. - International Competitor means any individual who is not an Australian resident and who is not an AOCRA Member and wishes to compete at an AOCRA event.
 International competitors may race in all events but are not eligible for national or zone titles nor can they accrue points in AOCRA events.
-International competitors must sign an indemnity and release form and have travel insurance that includes coverage for competing in watercraft sporting events. - 4 "Other craft" competitors may be an AOCRA member or Paddle of Australia member or have signed an indemnity release form. - 5 Teams/competitors must wear matching uniforms. - Junior, Golden Master and Platinum divisions may within their age division combine with different clubs to form competitive crews to race in Club/ Combined/National and Changeover AOCRA regattas and events. - Combining of Clubs at club regattas: Clubs with fewer than 12 gender specific senior members (over 18 years of age) are entitled to combine with other small clubs, within their zone to race at regattas for medals and points (points will be given to the club who makes the nomination).
+International competitors must sign an indemnity and release form and have travel insurance that includes coverage for competing in watercraft sporting events. - 4 "Other craft" competitors may be an AOCRA member or Paddle of Australia member or have signed an indemnity release form. - 5 Teams/competitors must wear matching uniforms. - 6 Junior, Golden Master and Platinum divisions may within their age division combine with different clubs to form competitive crews to race in Club/ Combined/National and Changeover AOCRA regattas and events. - 7 Combining of Clubs at club regattas: Clubs with fewer than 12 gender specific senior members (over 18 years of age) are entitled to combine with other small clubs, within their zone to race at regattas for medals and points (points will be given to the club who makes the nomination).
 Approval must be sought from the race organising committee prior to the small club nominating for the regatta.
 No other combining of clubs to form teams at club events is permitted, this only applies to zone regattas.